 Section 1.
-Placement Decisions
+Placement Decisions.

-(1) The MCPS shall ensure that to the maximum extent appropriate, children with disabilities, including children placed by the MCPS in public or private institutions or other care facilities, are educated with children who are non-disabled.
+- (1) The HCSD shall ensure that to the maximum extent appropriate, children with disabilities, including children placed by the HCSD in public or private institutions or other care facilities, are educated with children who are non-disabled.
 All services and educational placements are individually determined based on the child's unique abilities and needs.
-The MCPS shall ensure that special classes, separate schooling or other removal of children with disabilities from the regular educational environment occurs only if education in the regular education environment with the use of supplementary aids and services cannot be satisfactorily achieved due to the nature or severity of the disability.

-- (2) The MCPS shall ensure that a continuum of alternative placements is available to meet the needs of children with disabilities for special education and related services.

-- (3) The continuum shall include the alternative placements of:

-- (a) Instruction in regular classes;

-- (b) Special classes;

-- (c) Special schools;

-- (d) Home instruction; and

-- (e) Instruction in hospitals and institutions.

-(4) The MCPS shall make provision for supplementary services to be provided in conjunction with regular class placement if/as determined needed by the ARC for each individual child with a disability.

-(5) In determining the educational placement of a child with a disability, the MCPS shall ensure that the placement decision is made by the ARC in conformity with the least restrictive environment provisions.

-(6) A child's placement shall be:

-Determined at least annually;

-Based on the child's IEP; and

-As close as possible to the child's home.

-(7) Unless the IEP of a child with a disability requires some other arrangement, the child shall be educated in the school that he would attend if non-disabled.

-(8) In selecting the least restrictive environment, consideration shall be given to any potential harmful effects on the child or on the quality of services that he needs.
+The HCSD shall ensure that special classes, separate schooling or other removal of children with disabilities from the regular educational environment occurs only if education in the regular education environment with the use of supplementary aids and services cannot be satisfactorily achieved due to the nature or severity of the disability. - (2) The HCSD shall ensure that a continuum of alternative placements is available to meet the needs of children with disabilities for special education and related services. - (3) The continuum shall include the alternative placements of: - (a) Instruction in regular classes; - (b) Special classes; - (c) Special schools; - (d) Home instruction; and - (e) Instruction in hospitals and institutions. - (4) The HCSD shall make provision for supplementary services to be provided in conjunction with regular class placement if/as determined needed by the ARC for each individual child with a disability. - (5) In determining the educational placement of a child with a disability, the HCSD shall ensure that the placement decision is made by the ARC in conformity with the least restrictive environment provisions. - (6) A child's placement shall be: - (a) Determined at least annually; - (b) Based on the child's IEP; and - (c) As close as possible to the child's home. - (7) Unless the IEP of a child with a disability requires some other arrangement, the child shall be educated in the school that he would attend if non-disabled. - (8) In selecting the least restrictive environment, consideration shall be given to any potential